hfWalid/LawnMower/readme.md

 ## Building and Deployment
 ### Build Instructions
-To build the project, make sure you have JDK 17 and Gradle installed.
+To build the project, make sure you have JDK 17 and Gradle installed and that terminal pointing to root directory.
 Then run the following command:

 bash -> gradle clean
 bash -> gradle build
+bash -> gradle bootRun

+by executing this series of commands, an output.txt file should be generated under src/main/resources containing results of processing.

 ### Running with Docker
 To run the application using Docker, follow these steps: